-- 1. Remove the dinette table(s) and pedestal leg(s) from rear wardrobe. - 2.
+- 1. Remove the dinette table(s) and pedestal leg(s) from rear wardrobe or galley cabinet, depending on model. - 2.
 Insert dinette pedestal leg(s) into the metal receiver(s) on the floor in front of sofa.

 3. Place dinette table(s) securely onto the dinette pedestal leg(s).